 With the just-released 2.5 version of its popular Traktor Pro software, Native Instruments has added something it hopes will prove to be revolutionary: “Remix Decks”.
 Almost simultaneously, the company released the Kontrol F1 hardware, designed to offer full control over them.
 We take a look at both…

-The latest Traktor hardware and software from Native Instruments – namely the Kontrol F1 Ableton-style clip controller and Traktor Pro 2.5, the software whose new functionality it has been designed to harness – will hit stores at the end of May 2012, it was announced today.
+The latest Traktor hardware and software from Native instruments – namely the Kontrol F1 Ableton clip controller and Traktor Pro 2.5, the software whose new Ableton Live-like functionality it has been designed to harness – will hit stores at the end of May 2012, it was announced today by Native Instruments.